FlamingoIndustries/supercalc/SE 3 2014/Readme.txt

 Student no.:11322981

 Desciption:
-1. FormulaElement: This class is the main parent of all other classes in this program, and at the moment is used to house the main in which we test all other classes by implementing the test formulas.
+1. FormulaElement: This class is the main parent of all other classes in this program.
 	Methods:
-	ParseFormula(): Scans recursive formula string argument and returns OOP formula hierarchy.
+	parseFormula(): Scans recursive formula string argument and returns OOP formula hierarchy.
 Brackets indicate a subformula which parseformula is recursively called on.
 The resultant OOP of the subformula is added to the argument list of the overall formula.
+	parsesubformula(): Scans non-recursive formula string and converts it to an OOP representation parseBinary(): Parses the elements of a binary function into an OOP representation. parseUnary(): Parses the elements of a unary function into an OOP representation

 2. ConstantElement: This class is a subclass of FormulaElement which has a double value that cannot be changed after being initialized.
 	Methods:
-	getValue(): Returns the double value of the constant element toString():	Returns the constant in the form of a string
+	getValue(): Returns the double value of the constant element evaluate(): Returns the double value of the constant element toString():	Returns the constant in the form of a string setVariableValue(): Does nothing because a constant cannot be re-assigned isFullyGrounded(): Always returns true because the constant is always assigned

 3. VariableElement: This class is a subclass of FormulaElement which has a string name which can only be read through the public method "getName" after being initialized.
-It also has a double value which can be gotten and set using "getValue" and "setValue" public methods.
+It also has a double value which can be gotten and set using "getValue/evaluate" and "setValue/setVariableValue" public methods.
 	Methods:
-	getName(): Returns the name assigned to the variable element getValue():	Returns the value assigned to the variable element setValue():	Sets the value of the variable element to that of the input toString():	Returns the variable name in a string
+	getName(): Returns the name assigned to the variable element getValue():	Returns the value assigned to the variable element evaluate():	Returns the value assigned to the variable element setValue():	Sets the value of the variable element to that of the input toString():	Returns the variable name in a string setVariableValue(): Sets the variable value to the input value if the variable name is equal to the input name isFullyGrounded(): Returns true if variable has been assigned

 4. FunctionElement: This is a subclass of FormulaElement, and is the parent class for all function classes.
 This class has a vector which holds FormualElements.
 FormulaElements can only be added using the "addNewArgument" public